Salemas/Salemas/README.md

 - 👋 Hi, I’m @Salemas
-- 👀 I’m interested in we development, IoT, AI and machine learning.
+- 👀 I’m interested in web development, IoT, AI and machine learning.
 I'm curious person and avid learner.
 - 🌱 I’m currently learning main web stuff HTML, CSS, JS and everything in between and beyond.
 -
 - 📫 How to reach me - by saulius.epastas@gmail.com